matclab/automattermostatus/README.md

 project on gitlab, develop your patch or feature on a new branch and submit a new merge request after having push back to your forked repo.

-Do not hesitate to open a issue beforehand to discuss the bug fix strategy or to ask about the feature you imagine.
+Do not hesitate to open an issue beforehand to discuss the bug fix strategy or to ask about the feature you imagine.